Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

 -  **Short name**: this is a short name that best describe the type of artifact managed in this tracker.
-This name must be quite short as it is used in various screens of the SYS\_PRODUCT\_NAME Tracker like the artifact update form where it appears in the tracker menu and also next to the artifact ID.
+This name must be quite short as it is used in various screens of the |SYSPRODUCTNAME| Tracker like the artifact update form where it appears in the tracker menu and also next to the artifact ID.
 Following the examples given for the Name field above, short names can be: AR for Action Request, SR for